rpomponio/neuroHarmonize/README.rst

 Installation
 ------------

+Latest version: ``0.3.1`` (April 2020)

 Requirements:

 * ``git >= 2.17.2``
 * ``python >= 3.7.6``

+*To make installation easier, neuroCombat is not a formal dependency for this package, but the source code is included to call neuroCombat functions.*

-**Option 1: Install from PyPI (recommended)**
+**Option 1: Install from PyPI (not available yet)**

-*instructions will be written once package is released on PyPI*
+*Instructions will be written once package is released on PyPI.
+The package cannot be released on PyPI until a developer version of statsmodels is released.*

 **Option 2: Install from GitHub**

-1. Install developer version of ``statsmodels``.
+1. Install the developer version of ``statsmodels``.
 This package depends on ``statsmodels v0.12.0.dev0``.
 Until the dev version is released, the current workaround is to run the following in the command line:

     >>> pip install git+https://github.com/statsmodels/statsmodels